Talks (titles and abstracts)

 For a given genus, the first normalized eigenvalue of the Laplacian is a natural functional defined on the space of closed Riemannian surfaces.
 Critical points, in particular the maxima, and their relationships with conformal geometry and minimal surfaces of the sphere is an interesting and active field of research.
 We will consider these issues by focusing on the small genus case.

 We present a new proof of the theorem of Nayatani and Shoda which states that the first eigenvalue of the spherical Bolza surface is equal to 2 and, as a consequence, gives that for genus=2 the maximum of the functional is \(16\pi\).
-For genus=3 we construct a minimal immersion of the Klein quartic in the 7-sphere by first eigenfunctions.
-As a natural (and unsolved) conjecture, this surface provides the maximum of the normalised first eigenvalue functional for genus=3.
+For genus=3 we construct a minimal immersion of the Klein quartic in the 7-sphere by first eigenfunctions and it is reasonable to conjecture that this minimal surface provides the maximum of the first eigenvalue for genus=3.

 Thomas Schick: Rigidity of positive scalar curvature under low regularity